Flaredashboard/tso-registry/README.md

 - members (number of members of the team running the TSO)
 - country (country where the headquarters are located)
 - nodes (total number of nodes that the TSO runs on both chains)
-- categories (array of categories that the team is building products)
+- categories (array of categories that the team is building products).
+The valid categories are: "NFT", "DeFi", "Metaverse", "Wallets", "Gaming" and "Utilities".
 - ftso_info/stso_info (at least one is required)
     - chainId (14 for Flare, 19 for Songbird) - Required
     - address (submitting address of the TSO) - Required